-Gerald Jackson’s practice focuses on business commercial and complex litigation, as well as Indian law and gaming.
-He has extensive experience in disputes involving tribe-state and intra-tribal disputes, securities, contract, debtor and creditor transactions, insurance, energy and products liability.
-He litigates complex business disputes and mass tort actions in state and federal courts, including class action lawsuits.
-Gerald also advocates in commercial arbitrations and before various tribal courts.
+Gerald Jackson is an experienced trial lawyer focusing on business, commercial and complex litigation, as well as Indian law and gaming.
+He has extensive experience involving tribe-state and intra-tribal disputes, securities, business agreements, unfair competition and misappropriation of trade secrets, insurance, energy and construction.
+Gerald litigates complex business disputes and mass tort actions in state and federal courts, including class action lawsuits.
+He also advocates in commercial arbitrations and before various tribal courts.

 Prior to joining Crowe & Dunlevy, Gerald was the assistant counsel to the U.S. House of Representatives Committee on Agriculture where he had primary responsibility for all legislative, investigative and oversight functions for environmental, public welfare assistance and international trade issues under the committee’s jurisdiction.